madees/Noisette_ADMix-Player-DS100/README.md

 ## How to setup
 1. First install DS100 OSC module (in Chataigne/Files menu/Community module manager...).
 You can also download the module folder from https://github.com/madees/dbaudio-DS100-Chataigne-Module/archive/master.zip and manually unzip and copy the DS100 OSC module master folder in your ..Chataigne/modules/ folder).
-2. Next, copy files in the same folder
+2. Next, download files ADM-OSC.js and ADM-OSC.noisette above in the same local folder (suggest ..Chataigne/ADM-OSC/ )
 3. Launch Chataigne, load the .noisette, and check DS100 IP settings
 4. If you have a Warning, first check in ADM-OSC module that in its script container, the file is pointing to your location of ADM-OSC.js file (should do if you have copied it in the same folder as your .noisette).
 5. Prepare your DS100 with En-Scene objects, usually the 10 first channels are statics for the 9.1 bed, #11 to #128 may move.
 By default, they will be mapped to default module setting of coordinate mapping #1.